franneck94/Vscode-C-Cpp-Config/README.md

 ![ExampleGif](./media/CCPPConfig.gif?raw=true)

-The following file will be created in the local .vscode folder:
+The following file will be created in the local .vscode folder, this might override the already present file:

 - settings.json: Best default settings for C/C++, CMake etc. extensions

-The following files will be created in the root directory for all commands:
+The following files will be created in the root directory, if they are not yet present*:

 - .clang-format: Configuration for the formatting tool
 - .clang-tidy: Configuration for the static linting tool